-DRA Growth & Income Fund VI as of 12/31/12
+DRA Growth and Income Fund VI as of 12/31/13

-DRA Growth and Income Fund VI ("DRA VI"), is a continuation of the DRA Growth and Income Fund V value-added investment strategy.
+DRA Growth and Income Fund VI ("DRA VI"), is a continuation of the DRA Advisors' series of private, close-ended funds focused on making value-added real estate investments.
 As such, the Partnership will make direct investments in institutional level properties located in the United States that are in need of pre-leased development, lease-up, or rehabilitation.
 The Partnership will consider office, retail, multifamily and industrial properties with a minimum value of \$20.0 million, using up to 70% leverage.
 Potential investments may be structured as portfolios or single-assets and may consist of property or partnership recapitalizations, outright acquisitions, REIT privatizations, or joint ventures.